Special | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z | ALL

 singularIn grammar, it means referring to just one person or thing.
 Singular nouns refer to single entities: a cat, an idea.
 Singular verb forms are those used for only one actor, e.g., I am, he goes, etc. | |

 Situational EnglishIt is also called the Oral Approach.
-It is a language teaching approach developed in the mid 20th Century.
-See Unit 8 for detail. | |
+It is an approach that teaches language in context, helping students learn through practical situations. | |

 skillsSee four skills. | |